 Built, owned and operated by the Pacific Lumber Company (Palco) the Scotia Recreation Center opened in 1959.
 The original building plans contained the gym and pool, locker rooms, a stage and a large kitchen that ran the full width of the gym on its north end.
 In the 1960's, racquetball courts and an upstairs weight room were added in the area originally designated as a kitchen.
 The stage area became a separate activity room.
 The pool used chlorine gas to sanitize the water.
 This was later replaced with a system using liquid chlorine and, eventually, chlorine tablets which are much easier to work with and less dangerous.

 The facility had a staff of up to 14 part-time employees and was open six days a week.
 Memberships were available to Palco employee families for $10 a month.
 Non-employees were able to use the pool by paying a drop-in fee.
 Students from the Scotia school were able to use the gym and pool as part of the PE program.

 The Scotia school has always been an independent school district.
 That district owns it's facilities.
 However, the school was built on land owned by Palco.
 As part of the bankruptcy proceedings that began in 2008, the land upon which the school sits and that upon which the gym sits were offered for sale to the school district.
 The purchase was completed and the Scotia Recreation Center was included, along with the land.

-At that point, the school owned it's own gym.
-However, there was one rather large surprise.
-When Palco owned the gym the school students could, by agreement, use the facility.
 As soon as it became the property of the school district a whole new set of regulations came into effect.
 The state has strict rules pertaining to buildings owned and operated by schools.
 The state architects inspected the building and issued a directive that mandated approximately $2.5 million worth of upgrades to the building (to bring it up to current earthquake and ADA standards) before it could be used by the school students.

 Copyright 2013.
 All rights reserved.